PhoenixAlmighty/comic-spread-stitch/readme.md

 ```
 python gui.py
 ```
-This will open a window that allows you to choose the book you want to process using a file dialog (note that, at least for the time being, it must still be the only file in its directory with its file extension), list the pages you want processed in the same format as you would in `pagesToProcess.txt`, control the overlap and compression fuzz arguments, and use the `manga`, `rightlines`, and `backedup` options.
+This will open a window that allows you to choose the book you want to process using a file dialog (note that, at least for the time being, it must still be the only file in its directory with its file extension), list the pages you want processed in the same format as you would in `pagesToProcess.txt`, control the overlap and compression fuzz arguments, and use the `manga` and `backedup` options, as well as the line-removal options.
 The window begins with one book; books may be added and removed using the `Add book` and `Remove` buttons.
 Clicking the `Process` button will process all books in the window.